mk-fg/python-onedrive/README.md

 API allows to request image-previews of an items, links to which are also available in file (object) metadata.

+Actual fetching of files seem to be done through https://public.bay.livefilestore.com, but TLS there doesn't seem to work with curl or python "requests" module, only with browsers.
+Most likely some strict subset of protocols (like TLS 1.1+) is used there (it'd probably make sense in light of late security situation), which aren't supported by such simple tools.

 According to [SkyDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines), it is discouraged (though not explicitly prohibited) to upload files in